tldr-pages/tldr/pages/linux/rmlint.md

 `rmlint {{path/to/directory}}`

-- Delete lint files found by an rmlint run:
+- Delete duplicate files found by an execution of `rmlint`:

 `./rmlint.sh`